 For low-income, high-potential students interested in pursuing a law degree.

 Applications open March 1 - April 14, 2023

 About the program

 We are offering a free LSAT preparation course for high potential, low-income undergraduate students and recent university grads.
-The program, which runs from May to August, will prepare students to write the October LSAT and to apply to a law school in the Fall admissions cycle.
+The program, which runs from May to August, will prepare students to write a Fall LSAT and to apply to a law school in the upcoming admissions cycle..

 The course is taught by a current UCalgary Law student.

 - Course will run May 8 to August 24 (16 weeks)

 - Where a holiday falls on a Monday, the class will be held the day after, on Tuesday